MatthewRFitzgerald/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website!
-I am a Ph.D. student in economics at the University of California, Santa Barbara.
+I am a Ph.D.
+Candidate in Economics at the University of California, Santa Barbara.
 You can find my {{% staticref "files/CV_Fitzgerald.pdf" %}}CV here{{% /staticref %}}.